martinbjeldbak/beamertheme-bjeldbak/README.md

 A simple beamer theme.
 I'm aiming for a minimalistic look.

-See my blog post accompanying this theme [here](http://martinbmadsen.dk/a-minimalistic-customizable-beamer-theme/) for more information.

 This theme started off as me modifying Cameron Bracken's theme published in his blog post [here](http://cameron.bracken.bz/beamer-template).

 ## Installing